-Microcurrent Point Stimulation (MPS) Therapy; it’s a mouthful, I know.
-I’m sure you’ve heard of some form of electric stimulation as therapy.
+Microcurrent Point Stimulation (MPS) Therapy; it is a mouthful, I know.
+I am sure you have heard of some form of electric stimulation as therapy.
 There’s TENS, Russian Stim, Interferential Current, Direct Current, just to name a few.
 Athletes, worldwide, have been using forms of electric stimulation as therapy to keep their muscles and bodies primed and healthy for competition.

 Well, MPS Therapy is the result of a form of Direct Current (DC) Microcurrent stimulation.
-We’ll get into what those terms mean and how they’re applicable later on.
+We will get into what those terms mean and how they are applicable later on.

 In MPS, the therapist uses either one or two units called the Dolphin Neurostim on your body, individually or simultaneously.
 To give you a picture, the Dolphin units are essentially electric stimulation coming out of a pen point.